-investor) can exert influence is just over 50%.
+To someone not deeply versed in corporate governance, it may seem that the right threshold for the point at which a foreign investor (or any investor) can exert influence is just over 50%.
 That is, after all, the threshold for winning a race between two candidates, or controlling a two-party legislature.
 But corporations are not legislatures.
 A better analogy might be a chamber with many millions of uncoordinated potential voters, most of whom rarely vote and who may be, for one reason or another, effectively prevented from voting.
 In that type of environment, a disciplined owner (or ownership bloc) of 1% can be tremendously influential.

-As explained in more detail in written testimony submitted by Professor John Coates of Harvard Law School in support of similar legislation elsewhere, and in a recent report by the Center for American Progress,22 the thresholds in this bill-1% of stock owned by a single foreign investor, or 5% owned by multiple foreign investors-reflect levels of ownership that are widely agreed (including by entities such as the Business Roundtable) to be high enough to influence corporate governance.
+As explained in more detail in written testimony submitted by Professor John Coates of Harvard Law School in support of similar legislation elsewhere, and in a recent report by the Center for American Progress, 23 the thresholds in this bill-1% of stock owned by a single foreign investor, or 5% owned by multiple foreign investors-reflect levels of ownership that are widely agreed (including by entities such as the Business Roundtable) to be high enough to influence corporate governance.
 Corporate governance law gives substantial formal power to minority shareholders at these levels, and this spills out into even greater unofficial influence.
 For this reason, since the passage of Seattle's 2020 law, best-in-class bills generally follow the Seattle model.